Improving Directions in Mixed Integer Bilevel Linear Optimization

 In the next experiment, we compares all previously described configurations of \MIBS{} in order to measure the effect of using the local search for finding IFDs, holding other elements of the algorithmic strategy of \MIBS{} constant.
 Given the promising outcome of the previous experiment, the parameter settings and the value of $k$ for the best-performing configuration of \t{idB\&C} (\t{idB\&C-LS-k\_2-dBnd\_10\_Inf}) were replicated for the configuration of \MIBS{} using local search, i.e., \texttt{\MIBS{} IDIC-LS-k\_2}.

-Figures~\ref{fig:mibs:all} illustrate baseline, performance and cumulative profiles using CPU time and final gap closed as performance measures, with the default \MIBS{} configuration serving as the baseline.
+Figure~\ref{fig:mibs:all} illustrates baseline, performance and cumulative profiles using CPU time and final gap closed as performance measures, with the default \MIBS{} configuration serving as the baseline.
 The CPU time spent in finding IFDs is excluded since \MIBS{} might generate different classes of cuts and IDICs may be disabled.